 VCs: First the bad news.

-While several CalPERS’ GPs say it is too soon to determine whether or not they would contest the IRR ruling, an attorney representing a number of CalPERS’ GPs did say that some of his clients were adamant about not having their IRR information released.
-“Most of them are more concerned about portfolio company information being published, but some will most likely file [declarations that their IRRs are trade secrets].”
+CalPERS’ GPs reached by press time (a few hours after the ruling) said it was too soon to determine whether or not they would contest the IRR ruling.
+However, an attorney representing a number of CalPERS’ GPs did say that some of his clients were adamant about not having their IRR information released.
+“Most of them are more concerned about portfolio company information being published, but some will, most likely, file these IRR as trade secret declarations.

-A GP may argue that the IRR is the result of trade secret-protected accounting methodology and, as such, inextricably linked.
-Likewise, a GP could say that the IRR is essentially an aggregate figure of private company valuations, which are protected as trade secrets.
+It is not yet clear what arguments such firms will make, but there are some definite options.
+First, a GP may argue that the IRR is the result of trade secret-protected accounting methodology and, as such, inextricably linked.
+Likewise, a GP could say that the IRR essentially is the aggregate of private company valuations, which are also trade secret protected.

-“A trade secret is generally something that someone takes extra care to protect,” says a venture capital attorney.
-“Since most funds market and form partnership agreements on new funds with nondisclosure agreements (NDAs) attached, I don’t see why trade secret wouldn’t apply.”
+;Trade secret is generally something that someone takes extra care to protect,” says a former venture capital attorney.
+“Since most funds market and form partnership agreements on new funds with nondisclosure agreements (NDAs) attached, I don’t see why trade secret wouldn’t apply.

-Karl Olsen, a lawyer for the Mercury News, argued at Thursday’s hearing that recent open disclosure agreements by institutional investors like The University of Texas Investment Management Co.
-(UTIMCO) make sure secrecy is a moot point.
-“The horse is out of the barn [on IRRs],” he told the court.
-“Even if [GPs] want to keep them secret, the court has to weigh the balancing test of public interest.”
+Karl Olsen, a lawyer representing the Mercury News, countered that recent open disclosure agreements by institutional investors like The University of Texas Investment Management Co.
+(UTIMCO) make sure secrecy a moot point.
+“The horse is out of the barn [on IRRs],” he argues.
+“Even if [GPs] want to keep them secret, the court has to weigh the balancing test of public interest.